On convergence rate for Erlang--Sevastyanov type models with infinitely many servers: Proof of Theorem

 ~

-{\bf 9.} A possible completion of the proof is quite standard.
+{\bf \ref{step10}}.
+The final step of the proof is quite standard in coupling.
 Consider two independent versions $X$ and $Y$ of our Markov process, one starting at $X_0$ and another at the stationary distribution~$\mu$ found earlier.
-Now, on the changed probability space as described,
+Now, on some new probability space as described, for example, in \cite{But_Ver}, we estimate, uniformly in $A \in {\cal B}({\mathbb R}^1)$,

-This shows the main statement of the Theorem since $\|\mu^{X_0}_t - \mu\|_{TV} = 2\sup_A(\mu^{X_0}_t - \mu)(A)$; the version of the denominator \((1+t)^{k+1}\) clearly can be used instead of \(t^{k+1}\) since the left hand side may never exceed one.
-Uniqueness of a stationary distribution \(\mu\) also automatically follows from this convergence.
+(with \(\tilde C_1 = C_1+1\)).
+This shows the main statement of the Theorem; the version with the denominator \((1+t)^{k+1}\) clearly can be used instead of \(t^{k+1}\) since the left hand side may never exceed one.
+Uniqueness of a stationary distribution \(\mu\) automatically follows from this convergence.
 The Theorem \ref{thm1} is proved.